 - for soils that are low in silicon, apply calcium silicate slag before planting

-Fertilizers, however, can be costly and take many cropping season before becoming effective.
+Fertilizers, however, can be costly and may take many cropping seasons before becoming effective.
 More economical management options include:

 - Use resistant varieties.

 Contact your local agriculture office for up-to-date lists of varieties available.